Object-Centric Diffusion for Efficient Video Editing: Experiments

 \section{Experiments}

-We apply our proposed strategy in the context of two families of video editing models.
+We test OCD in the context of two families of video editing models.
 Specifically, we look into inversion-based video editing, where we rely on FateZero~\cite{fatezero} as base model, and control-signal-based architectures, for which we optimize a ControlVideo~\cite{controlvideo} baseline.
 To provide fair comparisons in each setting, we rely on checkpoints and configurations provided by the corresponding authors.
-We evaluate each model using a benchmark of DAVIS~\cite{davis2017} video sequences and edit prompts utilized in the original baseline methods.
-We refer the reader to supplementary materials for more-detailed setup.
+We evaluate each model using a benchmark composed of DAVIS~\cite{davis2017} video sequences and edit prompts utilized in the original baseline methods. \\\\